saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   Click "Analyze a Video" in the header or on the landing page.
     *   In the input field, paste the full URL of the YouTube video you wish to analyze.
 Remember: **The video must have at least 50 comments for a proper sentiment analysis.**
     *   **Add Custom Questions (Unlimited):** Use the "Add Another Question" button to add one or more custom questions.
 For each question, type your query and specify the desired word count for the AI's answer.
     *   **Initiate Analysis:** Click the "Analyze Comments & Get Answers" button.
 If the video has been analyzed before, the report will load almost instantly.
 If the existing analysis is stale (older than 30 days) or if you navigate from a blog post with a "Refresh Analysis" flag, a full re-analysis will occur.
 Any new custom questions you've added will be processed and merged with existing community questions.
-Otherwise, the application will display a loading state while the AI processes the data, fetches initial external context, and generates answers to your custom questions.
+Otherwise, the application will display a loading state while the AI processes the data and generates answers to your custom questions.
 3.  **Create a Multi-Video Comparison:**
     *   Click "Compare Videos" in the header or on the landing page.
     *   In the input fields, paste the full URLs of at least two YouTube videos you wish to compare.